Skip to Content

 Summer Flower Care

-Deadhead spent flowers weekly to encourage new blooms.
-For pest control, spray neem oil on affected areas.
+Deadheading tips matter most—snip spent flowers weekly to trigger new blooms.
+For pest management, spray neem oil on trouble spots.

 Preparing for Fall Gardening